 - A core platform for some of the most data-mature companies in the world, as Netflix for example.

-Our founders were part of looker since 2013 and were brought on to scale the business after it’s Series A.
+Our founders were part of Looker since 2013 and were brought on to scale the business after its Series A.

 "As a leader in the field I helped, along with our excellent leadership, refine and establish pricing.
 First we did so for small businesses, then soon we established embedded pricing and enterprise pricing.“